Military

 In November 2006, discussions were reported between Libya, Constructions Mécaniques de Normandie (CMN) and Thales Naval France concerning a possible upgrade of Combattante II G-class fast attack craft.
 Libya was checking out the possibility of upgrading, in France, up to nine Combattante II G class fast attack craft.
 With the arrival of Laheeb (Combattante IIG class) and Ibn Haritha (LSTH PS 700 class) at Kraljevica in April 2008, Adria-Mar continued with the repair commissions for Libyan navy.
 Repair works for Ibn Haritha and Laheeb should be finished in 12 and 24 months respectively.
 Sea trials of Libyan navy Combattante II G class ship Laheeb were held on 22.9.2010.
 The vessel reached the speed of 38 knots during the trials.
 General overhaul of the vessel and all systems were finished earlier this month.
 This fast attack craft arrived in Croatia as a part of Adria-Mar Shipbuilding overhaul program for Libyan navy vessels.

-Fast attack craft Laheeb is the first vessel of Combattante II G class that arrived in Croatia for general overhaul.
+Fast attack craft Laheeb was the first vessel of Combattante II G class that arrived in Croatia for general overhaul.
 Adria-Mar company signed the contract for overhaul, organized and managed entire process.
 The vessel was at arrival in a very neglected state, hardly capable of sailing.
 General overhaul included complete repair of hull in Kraljevica shipyard.
 Four main engines were overhauled at MTU factory in Friedrichshaven.
 Navigation, communication and weapon systems were repaired and renewed by PCE company from Split.
 During the sea trials engine power and speed were measured independently, as well as vibrations of the propulsion compound.
-Results showed that engines performed to designed value and that vibrations are inside recommended values.
+Results showed that engines performed to designed value and that vibrations were inside recommended values.

 NEWSLETTER